Related topics:

 “Regarding the cautionary statement, we did seek guidance from the Lincoln-Lancaster County Board of Health on this item which was discussed at their February 11th meeting.
 At that meeting, it was recommended that a statement was not necessary based on the most current research and fluoride policy recommendations by the American Academy of Pediatric Dentistry and the American Academy of Pediatric Physicians.
 Accordingly, this statement was not included in the 2024 water quality report.”
 This was the response I received from the City of Lincoln Transportation and Utilities, last Friday, to my request to add a cautionary note to the annual water quality report addressing fluoride risks to infants from community water fluoridation (CWF).
 The Health Department provided references for their recommendation.(2)(4)

 The Health Board’s decision came after several requests were denied for the City and County to reduce the drinking water fluoride treatment level.
-Unlike MUD-Omaha, Lincoln had been treating its water to a fluoride level of 0.88 parts per million (ppm or mg/L) for years without regard to Nebraska Department of Environment & Energy (NDEE) guidance.
+Unlike MUD-Omaha, Lincoln had been treating its water to a fluoride level of 0.88 parts per million (ppm or mg/L) for years without regard to Nebraska Department of Environment & Energy (NDEE) revised treatment guidance.

 What are CWF risks to infants?